 The Market Discipline report disseminates the main policies and practices of Grupo Crédito Agrícola in risk management, covering its various dimensions.
-This report follows from part VIII of Regulation (EU) No. 575/2013 of the European Parliament and of the Council and reflects the situation on 31 December 2019 of Grupo Crédito Agrícola, a private financial group of a cooperative nature, which includes the Integrated System of Crédito Agrícola Mútuo (hereinafter called SICAM), a group formed by Caixa Central de Crédito Agrícola Mutual and 79 Associated Caixas (hereinafter referred to as CCAM or Associated Caixas Agrícolas) and several specialised companies.
-In the indicated organisational structure, Caixa Central stands out, with the powers to supervise, guide and monitor the activity of the Associated Caixas Agrícolas.
+This report follows from the provisions of Part VIII of Regulation (EU) No. 575/2013 of the European Parliament and of the Council and reflects the situation on 31 December 2020 of Grupo Crédito Agrícola, a private financial group of a cooperative nature, which includes the Integrated System of Crédito Agrícola Mútuo (hereinafter called SICAM), a group formed by Caixa Central de Crédito Agrícola Mutual (hereinafter referred to as CCCAM or Caixa Central) and 75 Associated Caixas (hereinafter referred to as CCAM or Associated Caixas Agrícolas), and several specialised companies.
+Caixa Central stands out in this organisational structure, with supervisory, guidance and monitoring powers over the activity of the Associated Caixas.

-In order to maintain a permanent communication with all its stakeholders, the Group considers that this report constitutes an important instrument of this communication, thus falling within the guiding principles of Crédito Agrícola.
-The document was developed from a predominantly prudential perspective and, in this sense, should be understood as a complementary information to that provided through the Report and Accounts, with the purpose of quantitatively and qualitatively characterising the various risks associated with Crédito Agrícola's banking activity.
+In order to maintain a permanent communication with all its stakeholders, the GCA considers that this report constitutes an important instrument of this communication, thus falling within the guiding principles of Crédito Agrícola.
+The document was developed from a predominantly prudential perspective and, in this sense, should be understood as complementary information to that provided through the Report and Accounts, with the purpose of characterising quantitatively and qualitatively the various risks associated with Crédito Agrícola's banking activity.